konkrer/Reddit-Web-Fix/README.md

 3. Enable "Developer mode" (Chrome/Edge).
 4. Chrome/Edge — Drag zip file onto extension page — Firefox: Click "Load Temporary Add-on" and select the zip file.
 5. Visit https://www.reddit.com and verify the extension is active (check the console for "Reddit Web Fix: activated.").

+## Use
+- Pin the extension to the toolbar to access customization settings.

 ## Files of interest